Endurance International Group

-Endurance International Group, Inc. (EIG), previously named BizLand, now part of Newfold Digital, was an IT services company specializing in web hosting.
-The company was founded in 1997 and headquartered in Burlington, Massachusetts, USA.
-In 2021 Endurance International Group merged with Web.com forming a new company, Newfold Digital.
+Newfold Digital, Inc., previously named BizLand and Endurance International Group, Inc. (EIG), is an American information technology services company specializing in web hosting.
+The company was founded in 1997 and headquartered in Burlington, Massachusetts.
 It is one of the Internet's largest web hosting providers, with a global market share of 3.5% according to W3Techs.
-The company was structured differently from other large hosting companies such as Rackspace, GoDaddy, or 1&1 Ionos.
+The company is structured differently from other large hosting companies such as Rackspace, GoDaddy, or 1&1 Ionos.
 The company has grown its hosting and related business through numerous acquisitions.
+In 2021, Endurance International Group was acquired by Clearlake Capital and merged with Web.com, a portfolio company of Siris Capital Group since 2018, to form Newfold Digital, a joint venture between Clearlake and Siris.